 Stock market performance after a down year is uncertain.
-With 2020 likely going to end up a down year due to the coronavirus-induced market meltdown, let’s take a look at how the stock market performs after a down year.
-We’ll start by looking at a little history.
+With market uncertainty from events like the coronavirus-induced market meltdown, let's take a look at how the stock market performs after a down year.
+We'll start by looking at a little history.

 Since 1928, the S&P 500 has had 29 inflation-adjusted down years.
 In other words, roughly 32% of the time you will lose money in the stock market at any given year.
 Further, the average return in a down year is -13.7%.

 During these years when the S&P 500 experiences a negative return, the average return is -13.77%.
 The worst return was -38.08% in 1931 and the least severe negative return was in 2011, with a -.87% inflation-adjusted return.

 Due to advancements in technology and efficiency, it's probably more important to look at the least 30 years of returns instead.